chaser164/gutcheck/README.md

 api/v1/users/
 - GET will return a list of all users and their info
-    - page is only accessible to ADMIN users, so REQUIRES TOKEN AUTHORIZATION.
+    - page is only accessible to ADMIN users, so REQUIRES TOKEN AUTHORIZATION PLUS VALIDATION.

 api/v1/users/<int:userid>/
 - GET will return the specified user and their info
-    - page is only accessible to ADMIN users (unless viewing your own profile), so REQUIRES TOKEN AUTHORIZATION.
+    - page is only accessible to ADMIN users (unless viewing your own profile), so REQUIRES TOKEN AUTHORIZATION PLUS VALIDATION.
 - DELETE will delete the specified user
-    - page is only accessible to ADMIN users, so REQUIRES TOKEN AUTHORIZATION.
+    - page is only accessible to ADMIN users, so REQUIRES TOKEN AUTHORIZATION PLUS VALIDATION.
     - prevents self-deletion.
     - CONSIDER (NOT IMPLEMENTED YET): allow any user to delete themself (and thus log themself out)?
 Probably should do this...

 api/v1/users/me/
-- GET will return a user's own info.
+- GET will return a user's own info (including posts).
+    - REQUIRES TOKEN AUTHORIZATION PLUS VALIDATION.

+api/v1/users/status/
+- GET will return a user's email and validated status.
     - REQUIRES TOKEN AUTHORIZATION.

 api/v1/users/validation/<str:validation_key>/
 - PUT will validate and activate the account associated with the given validation key.